 Water quality standards project drinking water supplies, allow for recreational access to waterbodies, and improve survival and propagation outcomes for aquatic wildlife.
 The Clean Water Act gives states the responsibility to monitor and assess their waters and report the results to the EPA.
 All states are required to develop a list of waterbodies that do not meet water quality standards.
 The purpose of the lists is to identify impaired waters so that the source of impairment can be described and corrective actions can be implemented to improve water quality.
-Currently, there are over 200 impaired waterbodies in Berkeley, Charleston, and Dorchester counties (SC DHEC, 2020-2022).
+Currently, there are over 200 impaired waterbodies in Berkeley, Charleston, and Dorchester counties (SCDHEC, 2020-2022).
 The transportation network contributes to the contamination of waterbodies through:

-- Road construction and maintenance, including the creation of impervious surfaces that increase the velocity of stormwater runoff, lower groundwater recharge rates, and increase erosion - Pollutants such as vehicle exhaust, oil and dirt - Underground petroleum storage tanks that leak into groundwater - · Open water disposal of dredged materials
+- Road construction and maintenance, including the creation of impervious surfaces that increase the velocity of stormwater runoff, lower groundwater recharge rates, and increase erosion - Vehicle pollutants that enter stormwater runoff, such as oils - Underground petroleum storage tanks that leak into groundwater - Open water disposal of dredged materials